apache/flink-connector-prometheus/flink-connector-prometheus/README.md

 For efficiency, the connector does not do any validation.
 If input is out of order or malformed, **the write request is rejected by Prometheus**.
-If the write request is rejected, depending on the configured [error handling behaviour](#error-handling-behavior) for "Prometheus non-retriable errors", the sink will either throw an exception (`FAIL`, default behavior) or discard the offending request and continue (`DISCARD_AND_CONTINUE`).
-See [error handling behaviour](#error-handling-behavior), below, for further details.
+Currently, on such errors, the connector will discard the entire request containing the offending data, and continue.
+See [error handling behavior](#error-handling-behavior), below, for further details.

 The sink receives as input time-series, each containing one or more samples.
 To optimise the write throughput, input time-series are batched, in the order they are received, and written with a